christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-We can think of activation patching as a form of noising.
+You run the model twice—once with a *clean* input that produces the correct answer, and once with a *corrupted* input that doesn’t.
+The trick is that during the corrupted run, you intervene by patching in an activation from the clean run at a specific point in the network.
+Basically, you replace the corrupted activation at a certain layer and position with the corresponding clean activation and then let the model continue its computation.
+The key insight here is that you can measure how much this patch shifts the output toward the correct answer, we can then assess the importance of that particular activation.

+By iterating over lots of different activations, you can map out which ones matter.
+If patching a certain activation makes a big difference in pushing the model toward the right answer, it tells us that activation is important for the task.

+In other words, activation patching functions as a noising algorithm, contrasting with the denoising approaches we've previously focused on.
 In this approach, we run the model on a clean input but introduce "noise" by patching in activations from the corrupted run.
 The flip side is denoising, where we start with a corrupted input and patch in activations from the clean run, effectively removing noise.

 So, when would you use noising versus denoising?
 It depends on your goals.
 Denoising typically gives you stronger results because demonstrating that a component (or set of components) is sufficient for a task is a big deal—it shows that this part of the model is doing something essential.
 But transformers are complex, and the components are deeply interdependent, so noising can sometimes lead to unpredictable outcomes.
 Just because performance drops when you ablate a component doesn’t automatically mean it was necessary for the task.

 Take MLP0 in Gemma-2-2B in the logit difference from each head plot above for instance.
 If you ablate it, performance gets much worse across a bunch of tasks, but that doesn’t mean MLP0 is crucial for something like the ToM task.
 In fact, MLP0 seems to function more like an extended embedding layer—useful for processing tokens but isn’t doing anything specific to ToM.
 We’ll dig deeper into this later, but the key point is that noising can lead to some ambiguous results, while denoising tends to give clearer answers.

+The ability to localize computations like this is a huge win for mechanistic interpretability.
+If the model’s computations are spread out all over the place, it’s going to be much harder to form a clean, understandable story of what’s going on.
+But if we can pinpoint exactly which parts of the model matter, we can zoom in, figure out what they’re representing, how they’re connected, and ultimately reverse-engineer the circuit responsible for the observed behavior.

 **Activation Patching:**

-- Layer 22, head 4 shows a large positive logit difference, indicating that this head is crucial for the final prediction of `basket`.
-- This suggests that layer 22, head 4 could be a key component of a suppression circuit, focusing on maintaining the believed state.

 <br/>